We visited Australia at the beginning of our SE Asia trip. A few observations and tips for visiting Australia ….

 We found there to be a broad selection of discount airlines flying in Australia and SE Asia and generally we were very happy with the availability of flights and the service.
 The flights were so much less expensive that flying within Canada.

-We had trouble doing online checkin on one of our flights and when we got to the airport they tried to charge us double for airport check-in baggage than what it would have cost for pre-booked baggage.
-Luckily we found a supervisor who addressed our concerns about not being able to buy the baggage allowance in advance and made sure our that all flights on that itinerary had baggage pre-paid.
+We had trouble doing online checkin on one of our flights.
+When we got to the airport they tried to charge us double for airport check-in baggage than what it would have cost for pre-booked baggage.
+Luckily we found a supervisor who addressed our concerns about not being able to buy the baggage allowance in advance.
+She made sure our that all flights on that itinerary had baggage pre-paid.
 Always check your baggage allowance in advance and pay when you check in for your baggage.

 5) See Australia from Land and Sea